csabapalfi/container-camp-ldn-2015/README.md

 # LXD - The container lighter visor
 ## Stéphane Graber, Canonical

-wrapper on top of LXC, simple REST API, command line tool run full OS/system in container not app containers their idea is to run CoreOs or your host with the docker engine in an LXD container
+* wrapper on top of LXC, simple REST API, command line tool
+* run full OS/system in container not app containers
+* their idea is to run CoreOs or your docker host in an LXD container
-coming: safe live migration, lxd on snappy
+* coming: safe live migration, lxd on snappy

 # Docker network performance in the public cloud
 ## Arjan Schaaf, Luminis